Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 Each function accepts a `isDurable` argument, so there are currently 8 collection types.

-Each collection is assigned a Kind index.
+Each collection type is assigned a Kind index.
 These index values are stored in `vs.storeKindIDTable`, as a mapping from the collection type name (`scalarMapStore`, `scalarDurableMapStore`, `scalarWeakSetStore`, etc) to the integer of their ID.
 The current value is:

 * `v6.vs.storeKindIDTable` : `{"scalarMapStore":1,"scalarWeakMapStore":2,"scalarSetStore":3,"scalarWeakSetStore":4,"scalarDurableMapStore":5,"scalarDurableWeakMapStore":6,"scalarDurableSetStore":7,"scalarDurableWeakSetStore":8}`

 which means `o+1` is the Kind ID for `scalarMapStore`.

-Each new store, regardless of type, is allocated the next available collection ID.
-This is an integer that starts at "1", and is independent of the numberspace used by exported Remotables and Kind IDs. `o+1/1` is allocated for the "baggage" Kind, indicating that it is a `scalarMapStore` (`o+1` is used for that collection type), and also that it is the first collection allocated in the vat.
-If userspace calls `makeScalarBigWeakSetStore()` and then `makeScalarSetStore()` at vat startup, it is likely to get `o+4/2` and `o+3/3` respectively.
+Each new store, regardless of type, is allocated the next available Collection ID.
+This is an incrementing integer that starts at "1", and is independent of the numberspace used by exported Remotables and Kind IDs.
+The same Collection ID numberspace is shared by all collection types.

+`o+5/1` is allocated for the "baggage" Kind, indicating that it is a `scalarMapStore` (`o+5` is used for that collection type), and also that it is the first collection (of any type) allocated in the vat.
+If userspace calls `makeScalarBigWeakSetStore()` and then three `makeScalarSetStore()`s at vat startup, they are likely to be assigned `o+4/2`, `o+3/3`, `o+3/4`, and `o+3/5` respectively.

 We examine a vat which performs the following at startup: